Vela in 3D

 Vela Without b Velorum in 3D

-The image painted on the base grid is the relevant 2,309 ly x 2,309 ly section of the NASA/JPL-Caltech Milky Way map.
-The partial circle in the image is the smallest circle centered around the Sun in the NASA/JPL-Caltech Milky Way map, a circle with a radius of 750 light years.
+The image painted on the base grid is the relevant 2,309 ly x 2,309 ly section of the modified European Space Agency's (ESA) Milky Way map.
+The partial yellow ircle in the image is the small yellow circle centered around the Sun in the modified European Space Agency's (ESA) Milky Way map, a circle with a radius of 750 light years.
 The base grid parallels the galactic plane, and lies 147 light years below the actual galactic plane.

 Bright Stars in the Constellations